AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 A sequence header OBU SHOULD be included in the base layer when scalable encoding is used.
 When simulcast encodings are transported on the same SSRC (an "S" mode), a sequence header OBU SHOULD be aggregated with each spatial layer.
-This is to ensure that if an intermediary removes simulcast encodings from the bitstream before forwarding, the resulting bitstream will still be decodable.
+This ensures that if an intermediary removes simulcast encodings from the bitstream before forwarding, the modified bitstream will still be decodable.

 ### 5.1 Examples